josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 Next, we'll supply each of those two attributes with an object of configuration options.

-And finally, we'll set a `delay` to the `in` transition, and set a `duration` on both, just to be sure we know exactly how long the fade is actually taking (and so we can shorten or lengthen it as we like).
+And finally, we'll add a `delay` to the `in` transition, and set a `duration` on both, just to be sure we know exactly how long the fade is actually taking (and so we can shorten or lengthen it as we like).

 ```svelte
 {#key pathname}